data.table internalsR/spread2.R

 The number adjacent cells in which to look; default is 8 (Queen case).
 Can only be 4 or 8.

-Number of iterations to spread2
+Number of iterations to spread2.

-Leaving this NULL
+Leaving this NULL allows the spread2 to continue

 until stops spreading itself (i.e., exhausts itself).